r-devel/rcwg/working_documents/install_r_macos.md

     $TOP_SRCDIR/tools/rsync-recommended
     ```

-2. Create the build directory, `BUILDDIR`:
+2. Create the build directory, `BUILDDIR` (you may wish to customise
+    this path):

     ``` sh
     export BUILDDIR="$HOME/build/R-devel"